bootstrapt/bootstrapt/README.md

 - [SF Represent Us Vue website](https://github.com/sfrepresentus/sfrepresentus.github.io-source)
 - [Restore the Forth End Survelliance Angular component](https://github.com/bootstrapt/end_survelliance_angular)

+## 🧳 My Journey
+I took a non-traditional route starting with hustling my way into the Plug and Play Tech Center startup incubator where I got my "startup MBA"; at Snapfish I went from scrum master of a single team to platform program manager of the storage, assets, and photo library teams (in US and India) where we launched the service based Snapfish 2.0; at eBay I grew their internal innovation program while developing and launching a next generation portal and managing DevOps for our sister teams; at Grid I led operations for a series B level fintech company where I managed our Atlanta office; and at Neon Money Club I led engineering for a seed level fintech company where I implemented DevOps and engineering processes to get them production ready, launched, and through their first 1.5k users.

 ## 🏗️ Experience
 _See my [resume](https://docs.google.com/document/d/17Oe8Tab9zK4oKPVTXrHdub56eSGYvIIJHS_jAFRehu8/edit?usp=sharing) and [LinkedIn](https://www.linkedin.com/in/nickolasturner/) for more details._
 My journey into software development has been an exciting blend of hands-on experience, continual learning, and strategic decision-making, shaped by both successes and challenges.

 From an early age, I was fascinated by how technology could solve complex problems.
 This passion led me to pursue a Bachelor of Science in Business Administration with a concentration in Entrepreneurship & Small Business Management from SFSU.
-My career began at the intersection of business and technology, where I quickly learned the importance of agile development and team leadership.
+My career began at the intersection of business and technology, where I quickly learned the importance of staying agile, iterating, and continuous improvement.

 ### Early Career and Growth
 Starting at Plug and Play Tech Center, I secured the job by assertively following up with the CEO and spending almost a full buisness day waiting for a meeting.
 This persistence marked the beginning of my professional journey, where I managed events and implemented marketing tools that significantly increased our social media following and lead generation.
 This role solidified my understanding of the business impacts of technical decisions.